 Clear the browser cache to get rid of expired/corrupted cached files, which might be causing high CPU usage by interfering with proper functioning of Google Chrome.

-2. On the next screen, choose All Time as the “Time Range” > check Browsing History, Cookies & Site Data, Cached Images and Files and click on Clear Data button.
+2. On the next screen, select All Time as the “Time Range” > check Browsing History, Cookies & Site Data, Cached Images and Files and click on Clear Data button.

 After Clearing Cookies, Cache images and browsing history, try to access the webpage and see if you are still getting “Google Chrome Browser has stopped working error.